-Effect of exercise on venous volume
+Effect of Exercise on Venous Volume

-The effect of exercise on volume changes have been studied in the past by foot volumetry 30 and strain gauge plethysmography.
-31 More recently, air plethysmography has provided volume changes in the whole leg so that venous volume, ejected volume and residual venous volume can be measured in mL, reflux in mL/s, with ejection fraction and residual venous fraction as derived measurements.32
+The effect of exercise on volume changes have been studied in the past by foot volumetry and strain gauge plethysmography.
+More recently, air plethysmography has provided volume changes in the whole leg so that venous volume, ejected volume and residual venous volume can be measured in ml, reflux in ml/sec, with ejection fraction and residual venous fraction as derived measurements.